 Sure, a complicated closet system or shoe storage plan sounds nice in theory, but if your family really just needs a basket by the back door for shoes, then it's better to keep it simple.

 Declutter the Space

 This may sound a little "chicken or the egg," but before you can organize any space, you need to make sure you only have the necessities.
 A cluttered home will only be more difficult to organize, so focus on keeping the stuff you really need and donating what you don't.
-Dedicate a day (or probably a few days) to going through junk drawers, closets, your basement, and kitchen pantry, and focus on just those items you've worn, used, or eaten recently.
+Dedicate a day (or probably a few days) to organizing your tools, junk drawers, closets, basement, and kitchen pantry, then start going through just those items you've worn, used, or eaten recently.

-It's easy to wonder if you may wear that prom dress again one day (spoiler alert: you won't), but a well-organized home requires a reality check towards everything you own.
+It's easy to wonder if you may wear that prom dress again one day (spoiler alert: you won't), but a well-organized home requires a reality check on everything you own.

 03 of 05